 ASP may refer to any of the following:

-1. Short for Active Server Pages, an ASP page is a dynamically created web page that ends with a .ASP extension that utilizes ActiveX scripting, usually VBScript or JScript code.
+1. Short for Active Server Page, an ASP page is a dynamically created web page that ends with a .ASP extension that utilizes ActiveX scripting, usually VBScript or JScript code.
 The .aspx extension is used for Web pages that use Microsoft's ASP.NET.
-These pages are called "Web Forms," and can contain (X)HTML code as well as ASP.NET code.
+These pages are called "Web Forms" and often contain (X)HTML, and ASP.NET code.

-2. Short for application service provider, ASP is a third-party provider that handles and distributes your business data and customer data.
+2. Short for application service provider, ASP is a third-party provider that handles and distributes your business and customer data.

-3. Short for authorized service provider, ASP is a location that is authorized by the computer manufacturer as a place that can service your computer.
+3. Short for authorized service provider, ASP is a location authorized by the computer manufacturer to service your computer.

 4. Short for AppleTalk session protocol, ASP is a portion of the AppleTalk protocol that receives responses from commands sent over AppleTalk.

-5. Answer set programming, also known as ASP, is a declarative programming paradigm that is used to solve NP-hard computing problems.
-It reduces extremely difficult problems into simplified, stable problem models, and attempts to solve them using specialized programs known as answer set solvers.
-A good example of an Answer Set Programming language is AnsProlog, which is a specialized version of Prolog that avoids infinite loops when solving extremely difficult problems.
+5. Answer set programming, also known as ASP, is a declarative programming paradigm used to solve NP-hard computing problems.
+It simplifies and stabilizes problem models and attempts to work out solutions using specialized programs known as answer set solvers.
+An example of an answer-set programming language is AnsProlog, a specialized version of Prolog that avoids infinite loops when solving complicated problems.